 Fiesta 2017 Model RRP £12,995

-Please contact us or your local Retailer for further details.
+Please contact us or your local Retailer for further details and available special offers.

 Including Full Awning and ex-works delivery.

 The Pennine Fiesta makes a welcome return!
 Provides caravan style luxury with sleeping for 4, an eye catching new exterior and tastefully co-ordinated interior furnishings and fittings.

 The new warm muted colours, breathable Isacryl material, large windows and numerous opening and ventilation options make it an oasis of comfort.
 The mosquito net windows in both bed ends offer plenty of scope for ventilation on hot days.